• Skip to primary navigation

 Instructions

-• Cream cheese in a large bowl using an electric mixer until light and fluffy, about 30 seconds.
+• In a large bowl, beat cream cheese using an electric mixer until light and fluffy, about 30 seconds.

 • Add remaining ingredients and beat until combined.